Assurance of Salvation

 What if you cannot honestly say that you pass all the tests in 1 John?
 What if, for example, you have allowed hatred for a brother to creep into your heart?
 Must you conclude that you are not saved?
 No. You may be saved, or you may not be saved.
 The result of your unrepented sin is that you have lost the right to be certain of your salvation.
 This is especially so if the sin does not bring pangs of guilt to your heart or if you have allowed the sin to deepen into a settled way of life.

 God's purpose in the tests He provides in 1 John is perfectly evident.
 He intends them as a powerful incentive to deal with sin.
-He threatens us that if we do not deal with sin, He cannot guarantee our salvation.
+They serve as a warning that if we stubbornly continue along the path of disobedience, our true condition is probably that we are not saved.